tigera-solutions/cc-aks-shift-left-workshop/modules/module-3-connect-calicocloud.md

-# Module 3 - Connect your AKS cluster to Calico Cloud
+# Module 3 - Connect the cluster to Calico Cloud

 > **Note**: In order to complete this module, you will need to a [Calico Cloud account](https://www.calicocloud.io/).
 If you are participating in a live workshop, you will receive an invite with the information to login into an active Calico Cloud environment and join your AKS cluster in there.
-If you are running this workshop in a self-paced mode, you can create an Calico Cloud environment following the steps [here](/modules/submodule-3.1-create-calicloud.md).
+If you are running this workshop in a self-paced mode, you can create an Calico Cloud environment following the steps [here](submodule-3.1-create-calicloud.md).

 Issues with being unable to navigate menus in the UI are often due to browsers blocking scripts - please ensure that you disabled all blocker scripts.